Many of us are using protein powders each day, but are they doing us any good? And, do we really know what’s in them? Which one is the best?

 Soy protein products are mainly genetically modified, therefore pesticide exposure is an important issue to consider when choosing a soy protein.
 Also, soy can be difficult to digest making this a less favourable option.

 Rice protein is incomplete as it is low in the amino acid lysine.
 Another undesirable characteristic is the gritty texture and strong taste that many people dislike.

-Hemp powders are generally lower in protein versus the alternatives, although they do contain beneficial healthy fat and fiber.
-My opinion is to go with the straight hemp seeds over the processed product.
+Hemp powders are generally lower in protein versus the alternatives.
+You can also go with the pure hemp seeds since they also contain beneficial healthy fat and fiber.